-Type of medicine Non-steroidal anti-inflammatory drug (NSAID)

-Used for Relief of pain and inflammation
+Type of medicine A non-steroidal anti-inflammatory drug (NSAID) Used for Relief of pain and inflammation in adults Also called Surgam® Available as Tablets

-Also called Mobiflex®

-Available as Tablets and injection

-Anti-inflammatory painkillers like tenoxicam are sometimes called nonsteroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Tenoxicam is used to ease pain and reduce inflammation in rheumatic conditions, and also to treat painful conditions such as sprains and strains, and other muscle or joint injuries.
-Tenoxicam works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
+Anti-inflammatory painkillers like tiaprofenic acid are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
+Tiaprofenic acid is used to ease pain and reduce inflammation in rheumatic conditions, and also to treat painful conditions such as sprains and strains, and other muscle or joint injuries.

+Tiaprofenic acid works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
 Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.

-Before taking tenoxicam
+Before taking tiaprofenic acid

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking tenoxicam, it is important that your doctor knows:
+For these reasons, before you start taking tiaprofenic acid, it is important that your doctor knows:

-- If you have asthma or any other allergic disorder. - If you have ever had a stomach or duodenal ulcer, or if you have an inflammatory bowel disorder such as Crohn's disease or ulcerative colitis. - If you are pregnant, trying for a baby, or breastfeeding. - If you are under 18 or over 65 years of age. - If you have liver or kidney problems. - If you have a heart condition, or a problem with your blood vessels or circulation. - If you have high blood pressure. - If you have ever had blood clotting problems. - If you have high blood sugar or cholesterol levels. - If you are a smoker. - If you have a connective tissue disorder, such as systemic lupus erythematosus (an inflammatory condition also called lupus, or SLE). - If you are taking any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
+- If you have a urinary tract disorder, or if you tend to get urine infections. - If you have asthma or any other allergic disorder. - If you have ever had a stomach or duodenal ulcer, or if you have an inflammatory bowel disorder such as Crohn's disease or ulcerative colitis. - If you are pregnant, trying for a baby, or breastfeeding. - If you have any problems with your liver, kidneys, or prostate gland. - If you have a heart condition, or a problem with your blood vessels or circulation. - If you have high blood pressure. - If you have ever had blood clotting problems. - If you have a connective tissue disorder, such as systemic lupus erythematosus (an inflammatory condition also called lupus, or SLE).

-• If you have ever had an allergic reaction to any other NSAID (such as aspirin, naproxen, diclofenac, and ibuprofen), or to any other medicine.
+- If you are taking any other medicines.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines. - If you have ever had an allergic reaction to any other NSAID (such as aspirin, naproxen, diclofenac, and ibuprofen), or to any other medicine.

-How to take tenoxicam
+How to take tiaprofenic acid

-- Before you start taking tenoxicam, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about the tablets and provide a full list of side-effects which you may experience from taking them. - Take one tablet a day, exactly as your doctor tells you to.
-Swallow the tablet whole do not break or crush the tablets. - Although you may take your doses before meals, it is better to take your doses with a snack or just after eating a meal.
-This is because the food in your stomach will help to protect from side-effects such as indigestion and stomach irritation. - Most people find it helps to swallow the tablets with a drink of water. - If you have been prescribed tenoxicam for muscle or joint injury, it is likely that your course of treatment will last for a week, or possibly two weeks at the most.
+- Before you start taking tiaprofenic acid, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about the tablets and will provide you with a full list of the side-effects which you may experience from taking them. - Take one tablet twice a day, exactly as your doctor tells you to.
+Swallow the tablet whole do not break or crush the tablet.
+Most people find it helps to swallow the tablets with a drink of water.
+Take the tablets with a snack, or just after eating a meal.
+This is because the food in your stomach will help to protect it from side-effects such as indigestion and irritation. - If you have been prescribed tiaprofenic acid for a muscle or joint injury, it is likely that your course of treatment will last for a week, or possibly two weeks at the most.
 Longer courses of treatment are prescribed for people with rheumatic conditions. - If you forget to take a dose, take it as soon as you remember.
-If you do not remember until the following day, skip the forgotten dose.
-Do not take two doses at the same time to make up for a missed dose.
+If when you remember, it is nearly time for your next dose then take your next dose when it is due but leave out the missed dose.
+Do not take two tablets together to make up for a forgotten dose.